dcyr/InitialBiomass/README.md

 Dominic cyr
 Updated on Jul 10 2015

-This document presents summary statistics of initial biomass, as estimated by [Beaudoin et al (2014)][1], for all quadrats that are part of an ongoing simulation experiments conducted within the Project Change project by the Canadian Forest Service (Chapter 4 - Integrated Assessment).
+This document presents summary statistics of initial biomass as estimated by [Beaudoin et al (2014)][1] for all quadrats that are part of an ongoing simulation experiments conducted within the Project Change project by the Canadian Forest Service (Chapter 4 - Integrated Assessment).

 The following summary statistics are computed for what are considered 'active' forest pixels in our simulations, i.e. those that are made of at least 50% of productive forest (250-m resolution).